ballerina-platform/ballerina-distribution/examples/grpc-client-bearer-token-auth/grpc_client_bearer_token_auth.md

    ::: code grpc_client_bearer_token_auth.bal :::

+You can refer to the [unary RPC client](/learn/by-example/grpc-client-unary/) to implement the client used here.

+## Prerequisites
+- Start a secured service.

 Execute the command below to run the client.
-You can refer to the [unary RPC client](/learn/by-example/grpc-client-unary/) to implement the client used here.

->**Tip:** As a prerequisite to running the client, start a secured service.

    ::: out grpc_client_bearer_token_auth.out :::